Fall of Outremer: Arghun

 The Mongol Ilkhanate at Tabriz remained a threat to the kingdom.
 Abaqa had died on 4 April 1282 and was succeeded by his brother Tekuder.
 The new Ilkhan had been baptized as a Nestorian under the name of Nicholas, but he was inclined to support the Muslims.
 Upon taking the throne, Tekuder converted to Islam and took the name of Ahmed and title of sultan.
 He then proposed a treaty of friendship with Qalawun, a policy that led to complaints to Kubilai Khan.
 Kubilai authorized a revolt by Abaga's son Arghun in Khorasan where he was governor.
 Ahmed was turned on by his generals and was murdered on 10 August 1284, allowing Arghun to take the throne.
 Religion within the Ilkhanate was complicated.
-Arghun was Buddhism, his vizier, Sa'ad al-Daula was a Jew, and his friend was the Nestorian Catholicos named Yahballaha III.
+Arghun was a Buddhist, his vizier, Sa'ad al-Daula was a Jew, and his friend was the Nestorian Catholicos named Yahballaha III.
 Yahballaha was an Ongud Turk born in Shanxi who had come west with Rabban Bar Ṣawma to make a pilgrimage to Jerusalem.
-When the Catholicate fell vacant in 1281, he was elected to the office.
+When the Catholicoate fell vacant in 1281, he was elected to the office.
 He had a great influence over Arghun, whose objective was to liberate, with the support of Western Christendom, the Holy Land from the Muslims.